 - Start TX DWA.
 There will be an icon on the desktop for TX DWA that you can doubleclick to launch the program.
 The first time TX DWA is opened it will prompt you for an activation code.
-Select Internet – I have a license code.
+Select Activate over the Internet

-- On the following screen paste or type in your organization's activation code and click Send.
+- On the following screen paste or type in your organization's activation code and click Next.
 This will synchronize with our licensing server and enable all your licensed features of TX DWA.